ajkou/FAER_Study/README.md

     "Fleiss's[15]:218 equally arbitrary guidelines characterize kappas over 0.75 as excellent, 0.40 to 0.75 as fair to good, and below 0.40 as poor."

-How about other measures of rater agreement?
-    Cochran-Mantel-Haenszel test (used by Devitt 1998)
-    Fleiss ' kappa
-    Concordance correlation coefficient